Who can receive a Catholic baptism?

 One way a baptism could be invalid is if the person baptizing uses a formula like “I baptize you in the name of the Creator, the Redeemer, and the Sanctifier.”
 In very unusual cases, someone might be baptized without water.
 This would also be an invalid baptism, even if the Trinitarian formula were used.
 In response to a water shortage, Pope Gregory IX actually issued a decree saying that it was not valid to baptize someone in beer!

 Does the Catholic Church accept baptisms from another church?

-Yes, the Catholic Church recognizes any baptism that uses water and in which the baptized was baptized was the words “I baptize you in the name of the Father, and of the Son, and of the Holy Spirit.”
-Some churches do not use the trinitarian formula for baptism and thus their baptisms are not valid.
+Yes, the Catholic Church recognizes any baptism that uses water and in which the person baptized was baptized with the Trinitarian formula.
+Some churches do not use the Trinitarian formula for baptism and thus their baptisms are not valid.